Anna Kyoyama: History

-Before meeting Yoh, Anna's mind reading power known as reishi (soul sight) was one that she could not fully control.
+Before meeting Yoh, Anna's mind-reading power known as reishi (soul sight) was one that she could not fully control.
 She could not help but pick up the negative emotions of others every time she was around other people; because of this, she began to hate others, and this hatred would involuntarily manifest itself as an Oni (demonic ogres, akin to boogeyman in Western cultures).
-Thus she tried to avoid going out as much as possible, usually confining herself to her room.
+Thus, she tried to avoid going out as much as possible, usually confining herself to her room.

-Anna and Yoh meet when they are ten years old in 1995 at Mt.
+Anna and Yoh met when they were ten years old in 1995 at Mt.
 Osore, shortly after Yoh and Matamune arrive in Aomori to visit Kino.
 Yoh is attacked by an oni, unaware that it came from Anna, who cryptically warns Yoh to stay away from her.
 However, Yoh persists in trying to get to know Anna and eventually learns that Anna's negative emotions create the oni, who are beyond her control.
 Matamune, as one of the Asakura family's most powerful spirits, was chosen to accompany Yoh to save Anna from herself because her powers closely resembled those of Matamune's former master, Hao Asakura.

 Yoh's positive influence on Anna allows her to gradually open her heart and she accepts his invitation to accompany him to a temple on New Year's Eve.
-However, the selfish desires of the tremendous number of people present overwhelm Anna, who summons a powerful oni that begins absorbing other oni nearby.
+However, the selfish desires of the tremendous number of people present overwhelm Anna, who summons a powerful oni that begins absorbing another oni nearby.
 The Oh-Oni created gains the ability to speak and kidnaps Anna to take her to Mount Osore to absorb the lurking spirits there.
 Matamune sacrifices his physical form to give Yoh the power to defeat the Oh-Oni and save Anna, whose heart opens enough to admit that while she will never forget her deep-seated resentment towards humans and the world, she has begun to love Yoh.
-Yoh and Anna are able to destroy the Oh-Oni, whose body is forged by Kino to become the 1080 beads.
+Yoh and Anna can destroy the Oh-Oni, whose body is forged by Kino to become the 1080 beads.

-Because Yoh freed her from the darkness that haunted her each day, she grows to love him and resolves to become stronger so not to feel the same pain in the past and to repay him for everything he sacrificed for her.
+Because Yoh freed her from the darkness that haunted her each day, she grows to love him and resolves to become stronger so as not to feel the same pain in the past and to repay him for everything he sacrificed for her.